StAwN74/ckSurf-1.18kd-Release/README.md

   Also consider using start /AboveNormal like said here: https://support.steampowered.com/kb_article.php?ref=5386-HMJI-5162

 # Changelog 👹
+  - 26/06/20: Fixing PlayReplay error log in some circumstances.

-  - 20/06/20: Fixed bot custom skin if ck_custom_models was 1.
+  - 20/06/20: Fixed bot custom skin if ck_custom_models was 1 (animations still won't work since they don't have weaps).
 Reset the 0.1 second timer.
 Code cleaned a little.

   - 09-13/06/20: Fixed bots quota, plugin doesn't mix their IDs anymore.
 You still need to change map on server start to work perfectly, but you can just wait for second map or a player to join (as it reloads the map).
   Only one bonus bot is replayed if several bonuses.
 I have a version with all bonus bots, and one with the same bot replaying all bonus stages, but I won't post because they have a memory leak.